Roles and Responsibilities

 All schools have a governing body whose job it is to work with the head teacher and the Local Authority (LA), to ensure that the pupils receive the best possible education at that establishment.

-Every governing body has three primary roles:
+Every governing board has three primary roles:

 - To provide a strategic view of where the school is heading;